mondora/handbook/README.md

 ### Meeting customers

 An important part of our work here in mondora is meeting, and working directly with, our customers.
 As we work in sprints or features, and the customer is always the Product Owner of the project we are working on, we work together regularly.
 This means that at least once every two weeks we travel to the customer’s office and work from there.
-Customers are spread all over southern Europe, so be prepared to travel and be on time.
-We always prefer face to face meetings over video calls.
+Customers are spread all over Italy, so be prepared to travel and be on time.
+We always prefer face to face meetings over video conferences.
 It is a good idea to agree on any issues about the project within the team before meeting the customer.
 This way, the meeting will run smoothly and the discussion will be meaningful.
 Internal arguing in front of the customer is not professional and will not be tolerated.
 Also, be prepared to run a demo for the customer, and make sure everything is working well beforehand.

 ### How we work

 mondora is a company with a flat structure.
 This means that everyone is on the same level, even the CEO and the BOD, and that you take responsibility for your own work and the part you play in the company.
 There are no managers, only team players.
 You can talk to the CEO directly, and you can even disagree with him (sometimes!).
 You agree on work with your team, you make autonomous decisions and you consult your colleagues for complex issues.

+Our main communication tools are:
+Slack - for team collaboration, quick decisions and general information.
+Some workspaces and channels are shared with customers.
+Browse all channels and join the ones that interest you.
+Loomio - for important decision making.
+Here you can start a discussion, add your point of view to a discussion thread, cast a vote, start a poll, etc. Keep track of Loomio activity in the #decisions channel on Slack.
+Officevibe - for anonymous opinions and feedback.
+If you use this tool regularly you will be made admin and can reply to other people's feedback.
+Keep track of feedback through the #feedback channel on Slack.
+Email - for company wide announcements.
+We prefer Slack for most team and customer communications.

+In addition we have a WhatsApp group for immediate discussions and random things.

 Most work within mondora is done in teams.
 Teams work together to create solutions and solve issues.
 Within a team, junior members can learn from more senior ones.
 Often team members work in pairs, either in the office or remotely.
 This is a great way for people to acquire new skills and see how others work.
 As mentioned previously, teams are not fixed for the whole duration of a project.
 Team rotation is encouraged and all players are expected to take part in different projects and learn to use various technologies during their time in mondora.

 Everyone in mondora uses Scrum, Kanban, DDD and embraces Agile methodologies.
 We work in sprints of two weeks each, we deliver something useful to the customer right from the start, every two weeks.
 We have sprint planning/review meetings and Daily Scrum meetings.
 We help customers identify the issues they need to solve and provide an Empathy Map, Value Proposition Canvas and a Business Model Canvas to them.
 We then help them reach understanding of the Minimum Viable Product required, and work towards reaching this goal first.
 If you are not familiar with this, it is a good idea to read something about these work methods.
 Why not start with this list of useful books?

 [(http://www.amazon.it/gp/registry/wishlist/3TQEI53VLU47N/ref=cm_wl_huc_title)]

-### Challenges

-Challenges keep your work interesting and help you come out of your comfort zone and constantly strive to improve.
-Here at mondora we love a good challenge, and this is why we have set up a list of Objectives and Key Results that we want to achieve every month.
-These are not individual, creating competition, but rather goals that the whole team can work towards and achieve together.
-Good teamwork is essential for coping with these challenges and reaching the desired results.

-Our OKRs range from certifications, to analyst meetings, to opensource projects, to environmental goals.
-There is something for everyone and your colleagues are there to support you in the challenges you wish to attempt.

 ### Failures